StephanieAShulman/Credit_Risk_Analysis/README.md

 * Precision: Ratio of true positives to total predicted positives (TP / TP + FP) </br>
   This score is useful where missing a false positive could be costly (minimizes FP).</br>

-* Recall: Ratio of true positives to total acutal positives (TP / TP + FN) </br>
+* Recall: Ratio of true positives to total actual positives (TP / TP + FN) </br>
   This score is useful when missing a false negative could be costly (minimizes FN).

 Precision and recall can come at the expense of one another.
 An F1 score accommodates instances where both are important.
 * F1 Score: A single score that provides a balance between recall and precision in a single value (2 * precision * recall / precision + recall)</br>

 ### Techniques to Address Overfitting of the Model
-With metrics for evaluating a model determined, additional models were run to address the uneven number of good candidates versus bad.
+With metrics for evaluating a model determined, additional models were run on previously scaled data to address the uneven number of good candidates versus bad.
 1. Logistic Regression Models with Alternative Sampling to Address Class Imbalance </br>
    A. Naïve Random Oversampling </br>
    B. Synthetic Minority Oversampling Technique (SMOTE) </br>